Parking Charge Notice enforcement procedures

 If you receive a warning, do not ignore it – if you are unsure why a warning has been issued, email firstname.lastname@example.org.

 Permit holders that ignore Parking Charge Notices or repeatedly attract them may have their permit withdrawn.

-- Ensure your vehicle details and permit are up to date.
+- Ensure your vehicle details are up to date on BOTH the Connect Cashless app (if you use this to pay) and on your permit.
 You can do this online, see how to apply.

 - Make suitable arrangements for contractors and visitors.

-- Park in clearly marked bays, and don't park on yellow lines, hatched areas or cause an obstruction to other users.
+- Park in clearly marked bays, and don't park on yellow lines, hatched areas or where you might cause an obstruction to other users.